What are the benefits of Facebook for business? Should you use a Facebook business page for marketing?

-People are saying Facebook is dying because of the news feed algorithm.
-They're saying it's becoming harder and harder to get more Likes on Facebook.
+Users are saying it's becoming harder and harder to get more Likes and engagement on the platform.

-Some "experts" are saying it's not necessary to even have a Facebook business page.
+Some "experts" are even saying to forget about having a Facebook business page entirely…

 I completely disagree!